ercbk/Indiana-COVID-19-Tracker/README.md

   - At stages two and three, restaurants are allowed to reopen at 50% capacity.
 So, if a restaurant was fully-booked on a specific day in 2019 and fully booked on that same day in 2020, then we’d see a 50% difference for that one restaurant during stage 2.
-In stage 3, restaurants can open to 75% capacity, so the fully-booked, percent difference benchmark becomes 25%.
+In stage four, restaurants can open to 75% capacity, so the fully-booked, percent difference benchmark becomes 25%.
 Numbers around these benchmarks could indicate the level at which hoosiers are responding after each